-- Pope John Paul II’s first visit to Croatia
+- Pope John Paul II’s first visit

 - The Battle of Šibenik

-- When Istria, Rijeka, Zadar and islands joined the rest of Croatia
+- Joining Istria, Rijeka, Zadar, and islands

 In Roman times, the first channels and dams were built on the river Vuka, a tributary of the Danube.
-They were used for the diversion of natural water sources, the support the development of society.
+They were used for the diversion of natural water sources, that support the development of society.

 After a speech at the airport, the Pope visited the Cathedral of Zagreb.
 The citizens came out to greet him along his route to the cathedral.

 The Pope spoke specifically to youth to encourage them to fight against violence and build their future based on dialog and cooperation.
-He invited everyone to have the courage to forgive and accept others, and free their hearts from hate and revenge.
+He invited everyone to have the courage to forgive and accept others and free their hearts from hate and revenge.

-During this battle, the Croatian army defended the Šibenik bridge, the city of Šibenik and locations along the Adriatic highway from the Serbian army.
+During this battle, the Croatian army defended the Šibenik bridge, the city of Šibenik, and locations along the Adriatic highway from the Serbian army.

-If the Serbian army had taken possession of any of these locations, southern Croatia would have been cut into several parts making it much more difficult to defend the territory.
+If the Serbian army had taken possession of any of these locations, southern Croatia would have been cut into several parts, making it much more difficult to defend the territory.

-This battle initiated the formation of the modern Croatian navy and cemented the successful control of Croatia’s access to the Adriatic sea.
+This battle initiated the formation of the modern Croatian navy and cemented the successful control of Croatia’s access to the Adriatic Sea.

 Rujanski rat was crucial in defending Croatia.
-After Rujanski rat, Yugoslavia ceased to be recognized and Croatia was then recognized as an independent nation.
+After Rujanski rat, Yugoslavia ceased to be recognized, and Croatia was then recognized as an independent nation.

-Dan hrvatske ratne mornarice is celebrated on September 18, in memory of when the navy (called “Hrvatska ratna mornarica”) defeated the Venetians at Makarska.
+Dan hrvatske ratne mornarice (Croatian Navy Day) is celebrated on September 18, in memory of when the navy called Hrvatska ratna mornarica defeated the Venetians at Makarska.
 At the time, Croatia was ruled by the knez (duke) Branimir.
 This was the first-recorded Croatian naval victory.

-This day has been celebrated since 1993, when former Croatian president Franjo Tuđman made the decision to recognize it officially.
+This day has been celebrated since 1993 when former Croatian president Franjo Tuđman made the decision to recognize it officially.

 On this day, there are ship parades in coastal cities.
 Concerts of the orchestra of the Croatian Armed Forces Band and Klapa Sveti Juraj of the Croatian Navy are also held.

 JNA planes rocketed the entire area.
 When the JNA forces were defeated, the attacking army in Lika was broken.
-Gospić was defended, but it suffered a lot of damage making it the 2nd most damaged city in Croatia right after Vukovar.
+Gospić was defended, but it suffered a lot of damage, making it the 2nd most damaged city in Croatia, right after Vukovar.

-JNA stands for “Jugoslavenska narodna armija (Yugoslav People’s Army)”, which was the military of Yugoslavia from 1945 to 1992.
+JNA stands for Jugoslavenska narodna armija (Yugoslav People’s Army)”, which was the military of Yugoslavia from 1945 to 1992.

 A council of Istrian representatives was held in Pazin.
-They accepted the statement of Narodnooslobodilaački odbor of Istria on the unification of Istria with Croatia from September 13.
+They accepted the statement of Narodnooslobodilački odbor of Istria on the unification of Istria with Croatia from September 13.
 They also accepted the Decision of ZAVNOH on the unification of Istria, Rijeka, Zadar, and other occupied territories with Croatia from September 20.

 After the agreements were finalized, these territories were returned to Croatia.
 It serves as a significant milestone in Croatian history.

-The official capitulation of Italy happened on September 8, 1943 based on an agreement between Italy and the Allies of World War II.
+The official capitulation of Italy happened on September 8, 1943, based on an agreement between Italy and the Allies of World War II.

 After the capitulation, a mass rebellion started in the territory of Croatian Istria on September 9.
 Istrians began to remove the fascist symbols from public buildings.
-Over the course of a few days, approximately 8600 Italian soldiers were disarmed.
+Over the course of a few days, approximately 8.600 Italian soldiers were disarmed.

-Although the decision to join these areas was made in 1943, they did not officially join Yugoslavia until 1947 after a peace agreement was signed in Paris between Italy and Yugoslavia.
+Although the decision to join these areas was made in 1943, they did not officially join Yugoslavia until 1947, after a peace agreement was signed in Paris between Italy and Yugoslavia.